-XVI. i.
-4), in the district of Pe, department E-chow.
-Mount T'ae was the chief of the five great mountains of China.
-It lay on the extreme east of Ts'e,-in the present department of T'ae-gan, and about two miles from the city of that name.
-A place is shown on the mountain, barely half way to its summit, as the point to which Confucius ascended; but there is a temple to him, now sadly dilapidated, near the summit itself.
+Par 1.
+The higher one is, the smaller does what is beneath him appear to be; the more familiar we are with what is great, the more difficult do we find it to appreciate what is small.
+This appears to be the lesson in this paragraph, which is aptly compared to the allusive stanzas and odes in the Book of Poetry; the whole being designed to impress the mind with the greatness of the doctrines of the sage, -of Confucius, by way of eminence.
+There is a difficulty in identifying what is here called "the eastern hill."
+Some will have it to be a small hill, called Fang, in the present district of K'euh-tow, at the foot of which Confucius' parents were buried; others, the Mung hill (Ana XVI.
+1. 4), in the district of Pe, department E-chow.
+Mount Tae was the chief of the five great mountains of China.
+It lay on the extreme east of Ts'e,-in the present department of Tae-gan, and about two miles from the city of that name.
+A place is shown on the mountain. barely half way to its summit, as the point to which Confucius ascended; but there is a temple to him, now sadly dilapidated, near the summit itself.
 Confucius, no doubt, would go to the very top of it.

-[Par.
-2.]
+Par 2.
 The lesson here seems to be that the very greatness of the sage's doctrines must lead us to think of their elementary principles.
 Who can look at the foaming waves, and suppose that they are fortuitous and sourceless?
 The full-orbed sun or moon is so bright that we can hardly look at it, but its light evidences itself even through the smallest orifice.
-This par. is compared to the metaphorical stanzas and odes in the Book of Poetry.
+This par is compared to the mctaphorical stanzas and odes in the Book of Poetry.

-[Par.
-3.]
-This par. is the practical application of the chapter.
-"Flowing water;"-see IV.
-Pt II. xviii.
-2. "The student" is, literally, "the superior man,"-meaning such a man beut on learning the doctrines of the sage.
+Par 3.
+This par, is the practical application of the chapter.
+"Flowing water;"-see IV Pt 11. xviii.
+2. "The student" is, literally, "the superior man,"-meaning such a man bent on learning the doctrines of the sage.